Practice MMI Questions Bank

 2) You get expert feedback on your performance so you can identify your mistakes and learn from them way before your actual interview.

 With that said, you are now ready to get started.
-Good luck on your multiple mini interview!
+Good luck on your MMI!

 (Limited Spots Available)

 Note: The following is a compilation of 100 sample MMI questions.
 Some of the questions are from BeMo’s database of questions and some are from official universities and colleges that administer the MMI as part of their admissions process.
-A link to each source is provided, whenever an outside source is used.
+A list of all outside sources is provided at the end of the blog.
 Please note that BeMo does not endorse nor affiliate with any of the mentioned universities and colleges.
 Each respective source is the copyright owner and the material is shared here under the fair use clause of Copyright Act.

 1. A 14-year-old patient requests birth control pills from you and asks that you not tell her parents.
 What would you do?